jdhao/blog_source/vim_custom_statusline.md

 # Using group

-Group is used to set width and alignment for several elements in a whole.
-Start a group with `(` and end it with `%)`, i.e., `(group_element%)`.
-For example, to show the file format, you may use the following setting:
+Group is used to set width and alignment for several elements as a whole.
+We start a group with `(` and end it with `%)`, i.e., `(group_element%)`.
+For example, to show file format, we may use the following setting:

 ```
 set statusline+=%-7([%{&fileformat}]%)
 ```

-The above group has min width 7 and is left aligned.
+The above group has min width 7 and is left-aligned.

 # Using highlight groups